ga4gh/va-spec/schema/va-spec/base/def/VariantOncogenicityProposition.rst

       - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`iriReference`
       - 1..1
       - A variant that is the subject of the Proposition.
+   *  - geneContextQualifier
+      -
+      - :ref:`MappableConcept` | :ref:`iriReference`
+      - 0..1
+      - Reports the gene through which the pathogenic effect asserted for the variant is mediated (i.e. it is the variant's impact on this gene that is responsible for causing the condition).
+   *  - alleleOriginQualifier
+      -
+      - :ref:`MappableConcept` | :ref:`iriReference`
+      - 0..1
+      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or another more nuanced concept.
    *  - type
       -
       - string